Das dumme Gänslein: Being asocial

-Anti-Semitic references
+Antisemitic references

-The character of the fox represented in the cartoon can be symbolic of anti-Semitism during Hitler's dictatorship.
+The character of the fox represented in the cartoon can be symbolic of antisemitism during Hitler's dictatorship.
 Stereotypes of the Jewish population were at their height in 1944, for example being cunning and having large noses, and of course, many factors played into part to alienate and exterminate them from society.
 Therefore, with the master Aryan race being part of Nazi ideology they used propaganda as a tool for exclusion, with Jews becoming the central characters of many films from 1939 onwards.
 Although the animation does not directly link the character of the fox to Jews, background of other instances doing this using foxes, rats and pests, can suggest its message was to exterminate them as a necessity and not a crime.
 An example of this can be Der Störenfried, which was a German animation produced in 1940.
 Its content includes Nazi forces fighting against and eventually beating the fox, with the German people rejoicing at the end.
-The animation indirectly instils the concept of the corrupt ‘Jew in disguise’, with an international conspiracy to take over the world, such as in Jud Süss.
-Another example of this can be from a booklet for the German youth called ‘The German National Catechism’, where it includes ‘the goal of the Jew is to make himself the ruler of humanity’.
+The animation indirectly instils the concept of the corrupt "Jew in disguise", with an international conspiracy to take over the world, such as in Jud Süss.
+Another example of this can be from a booklet for the German youth called "The German National Catechism", which states, "the goal of the Jew is to make himself the ruler of humanity".
 The first representation of the fox in the animation is at the beginning with the fox stole on a passing cart.
 By the silly goose being drawn to it, and the mother goose pulling her away can show the idea that Germans should stay away from Jews.
 Furthermore, the most prominent representation of the Jew in the animation is the character of the fox that charms the silly goose back to his lair.
 The method the fox follows to bring her back can be seen as ritualistic and reiterates the theme of a Jewish conspiracy to conquer the world.
 Therefore, it can be said that the animation was subtly alienating the Jewish population and to some extent trying to justify the exclusion of Jews through the mass killings which began from March 1942.
 In addition, the way in which the fox is defeated can tell a lot about attitudes towards Jews.
-With all the farm coming together to chase him away could signify that the Germans needed to be united in their ‘fight’ against the Jewish population.
+With all the farm coming together to chase him away could signify that the Germans needed to be united in their "fight" against the Jewish population.

 William Moritz argues that Hans Fischerkoesen is in fact subverting the ideology of Nazism through the silly goose, pointing that the symbolism being used within the film pushes more against the ideology of fascism and Nazi propaganda.